Chris d'Entremont: Provincial politics

-D'Entremont was first elected MLA for Argyle in the 2003 election, and re-elected in the 2006, 2009, 2013 and 2017 elections.
-On August 15, 2003, d'Entremont was appointed to the Executive Council of Nova Scotia as Minister of Agriculture and Fisheries, and Minister of Acadian Affairs.
+d'Entremont was first elected MLA for Argyle in the 2003 election, and re-elected in the 2006, 2009, 2013 and 2017 elections.
+In August 2003, d'Entremont was appointed to the Executive Council of Nova Scotia as Minister of Agriculture and Fisheries, and Minister of Acadian Affairs.
 He later served as Minister of Health, Minister of Community Services, Minister responsible for the Youth Secretariat, and Chair of the Senior Citizens' Secretariat.
-He briefly served as the interim Minister of Finance prior to the death of Michael Baker on March 2, 2009.
-Those duties were shifted to Jamie Muir on March 10, 2009.
+He briefly served as the interim Minister of Finance following the death of Michael Baker in March 2009.
+Those duties were shifted to Jamie Muir seven days later.

-On November 20, 2018, d'Entremont announced he was seeking the Conservative nomination in West Nova for the 2019 federal election.
-He won the nomination on June 22, 2019. d'Entremont resigned his provincial seat on July 31, 2019.
+In November 2018, d'Entremont announced he was seeking the Conservative nomination in West Nova for the 2019 federal election.
+He won the nomination in June 2019. d'Entremont resigned his provincial seat in July 2019.

 Federal politics

-On October 21, 2019, d'Entremont was elected as the Member of Parliament in West Nova.
-He defeated Liberal candidate Jason Deveau to win the seat (the incumbent MP, Liberal Colin Fraser, did not seek re-election), becoming the only non-Liberal MP from Nova Scotia and representing the easternmost riding among Conservatives elected in the 2019 federal election.
+On 21 October 2019, d'Entremont was elected as the Member of Parliament in West Nova, defeating Liberal candidate Jason Deveau (the incumbent MP, Liberal Colin Fraser, did not seek re-election).
+He was the only non-Liberal MP elected from Nova Scotia and representing the easternmost riding among Conservatives elected in the 2019 federal election.

 In 2019, Conservative leader Andrew Scheer appointed d'Entremont to be Shadow Minister of Official Languages and a member of the Standing Committee on Official Languages.
 He served as Shadow Minister for Intergovernmental Affairs in Erin O'Toole's Shadow Cabinet.
 D'Entremont also sat as a member of the Standing Committee on Health.

-On September 20, 2021, d'Entremont was re-elected as the Member of Parliament for West Nova.
+On 20 September 2021, d'Entremont was re-elected as the MP for West Nova, defeating Liberal challenger Alxys Chamberlain by almost 20 percentage points.
+He was appointed as deputy speaker in November.

-Personal life

-He married Anne d'Entremont (née Muise) on May 20, 1995 in Ste.
-Anne du Ruisseau, Nova Scotia.
-They have two sons: André (b.
-1998) and Alec (b.
-2002).
+On 28 April 2025, he won re-election in the newly renamed Acadie—Annapolis riding against former provincial Liberal MLA Ronnie LeBlanc.
+He was the sole member of his party to win a federal riding in Nova Scotia in the 2025 election.
+On November 4, 2025, he left the Conservative Party and crossed the floor to join the Liberals in support of Prime Minister Mark Carney's government, citing issues with the leadership of Conservative Party leader Pierre Poilievre.
+This decision sparked passionate responses from constituents and other members of Parliament. d'Entremont's party crossing came shortly after the tabling of Budget 2025, and with his crossing, the Liberal minority government became two seats away from forming a majority government.
+Shortly after the floor crossing the Royal Canadian Mounted Police launched an investigation into online threats made against d'Entremont.